 - Spray a solvent based Activator/Accelerator (AA) on either the silicone rubber or metal.

-- Firmly press for ten seconds.
+- Firmly press the two surfaces together for a minimum of fifteen seconds.

-- a polymer-enhanced, Surface Insensitive Structural Cyanoacrylate;
+- a polymer-enhanced, Surface Insensitive Structural Adhesive;

 - our standard Activator/Accelerator, (the chemistry)